1937 FA Cup final: Post-match

-Five previously uncapped players – Shankly, Jimmy Dougal, Sandy McNab, Bert Johnston and Charlie Thomson – played in internationals for Scotland after appearing in the final.
-Like many players in his generation, Raich Carter's career was heavily disrupted by the Second World War, and he finished with just 13 international caps, but won a second FA Cup winners' medal with Derby County in the first post-war final in 1946.
-Willie Fagan also played in a post-war final, but was on the losing side for the second time when Liverpool were beaten by Arsenal in 1950.
+Five previously uncapped players – Shankly, Dougal, Sandy McNab, Bert Johnston and Thomson – played in internationals for Scotland after appearing in the final.
+Like many players in his generation, Carter's career was heavily disrupted by the Second World War, and he finished with just 13 international caps, but won a second FA Cup winners' medal with Derby County in the first post-war final in 1946.
+Fagan also played in a post-war final, but was on the losing side for the second time when Liverpool were beaten by Arsenal in 1950.

 Several of Preston's players from the 1937 final went on to take significant management roles.
 Jimmy Milne managed the club for seven years in the 1960s.
 In 1954, while manager of Huddersfield, Beattie became the first man to take charge of the Scotland national team at the World Cup Finals.
 Shankly managed Liverpool for 15 years, winning three League titles and two further FA Cups.

-Johnny Mapson's record as the youngest goalkeeper to play in a Wembley FA Cup final lasted until 1969, when it was beaten by Peter Shilton.
+Mapson's record as the youngest goalkeeper to play in a Wembley FA Cup final lasted until 1969, when it was beaten by Peter Shilton.
 Mapson was the last survivor from Sunderland's 1937 side when he died in August 1999 at the age of 82.
 The last surviving player from the game, Preston's Jimmy Dougal, died two months later at the age of 86.